scando1993/thingsboard.github.io/docs/user-guide/integrations/index.md

 #### Uplink Data Converter

-The main function of Uplink Data Converter is to parse payload of the incoming message and transform it to format that ThingsBoard uses.
+The main function of Uplink Data Converter is to parse payload of the incoming message and transform it to format that Pacificsoft uses.

 Uplink Converter is basically a user defined function with the following signature: